A-D-DBS-application/web-application-2025-group-9/README.md

 - **debtor_batches** - Groups of debtors
 - **cases** - Individual files linked to companies and users

-See `database/ERD.png` for the complete Entity Relationship Diagram.
+See `database/ERD_Group9.png` and `database/DDL_Group9.sql` for the complete Entity Relationship Diagram and DDL.

 ## Tech Stack